umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Rich-Text-Editor/Configuration/index.md

 ## Stylesheets

-It's possible to define specific styles that can be used when editing content using the Rich Text Editor.
+It is possible to define specific styles that can be used when editing content using the RTE.
+You can use as many of these styles with the RTE.

-These styles are defined in stylesheets which can be created in the **Settings** section.
-Read the [Rich Text Editor Stylesheets]() article to learn more about this feature.
+The RTE styles are defined in CSS files which can be created in the **Settings** section.
+Read the [RTE Styles](../RTE-Styles) article to learn more about this feature.

 ## Dimensions